microsoft/inventory-hub-java-on-azure/function-apps/Update-Product-Inventory/README.md

 # Deploy Point-of-Sale or Point-of-Inventory Simulator - Inventory Hub App using Java on Azure #

-The purpose of this function app is to illustrate how to pick up transactions represented as events in Event Hub and update documents in Cosmos DB.
+The purpose of this function app is to illustrate how to pick up transactions represented as streamed events in Event Hub and update documents in Cosmos DB.

 ## Requirements